 Read: Canada’s first of its kind National Adaptation Strategy

-The Adaptation Process – Stages and Steps
+The Adaptation Process – Stages, Steps and Guiding Principles

 Planned adaptation goes through four basic steps: